 Our commitment to compassionate dance training within a culture of high expectations includes a focus on personal integrity.
 At PDT, students acquire skills that help them succeed in every aspect of their lives: confidence, respect, self-expression, promptness, determination, problem-solving, and more.

 Students are expected to work diligently in every class, and to be attentive, prompt, and respectful at all times.
 To that end, families/caretakers of minors are responsible for getting students to class and picking them up on time.
 Dancers are called upon to show compassion for one another, refrain from negativity/disparaging talk/gossip in and out of the studio, work with integrity, communicate, and support and respect their own effort and that of faculty, guests, volunteers, and fellow students.
 These actions will ensure that each dancer at PDT has the opportunity to thrive.

 Our students and their families must adhere to the following guidelines:

 - Students should arrive to class on time.
-Being on time shows respect for the discipline, your classmates, and the instructor.
-If you are running late, you must call the studio.
-Students arriving more than 10 minutes late to any class are required to sit and watch the class.
+If you are running late, you must contact the studio.
+Students arriving more than 10 minutes late to class will be asked to sit and watch.

-- Ballet students from Primary Levels through the Conservatory Program, Jazz and Tap are expected to arrive to class in a clean uniform with their hair secured in a neat bun (for ballet) or tied away from the face (for all other classes).
+- Students enrolled in Ballet (Primary through Conservatory Program levels), Jazz, and Tap are expected to arrive to class in a clean uniform and with the proper shoes.
+Dancers with long hair should wear their hair neatly in a bun for ballet or tied securely away from the face for all other classes.
 Students not in uniform or with hair unsecured will not be permitted to take class.
-As Susan Brooker of the ABT National Curriculum so eloquently stated, “The care taken and confidence associated with caring for one’s appearance reflects in a student’s work.”
+As Susan Brooker of the prestigious American Ballet Theatre® National Training Curriculum once stated, “The care taken and confidence associated with caring for one’s appearance reflects in a student’s work.”

-- All students are expected to behave with respect towards each other and towards the instructor at all times.
+- All students are expected to behave with respect for themselves, one other, and the instructor with no exceptions.

-We look forward to seeing you or your child in class!
+We look forward to seeing you or your child at the studio!